UlordChain/UlordChain/doc/masternode-budget.md

   - nextsuperblocksize - Get superblock size for a given blockheight
   - projection         - Show the projection of which proposals will be paid the next cycle
   - vote               - Vote on a proposal by single masternode (using ulord.conf setup)
-  - vote-many          - Vote on a proposal by all masternodes (using masternode.conf setup)
+  - vote-many          - Vote on a proposal by all masternodes (using ulord.conf setup)
   - vote-alias         - Vote on a proposal by alias
  - mnfinalbudget "command"... ( "passphrase" )
   - vote-many   - Vote on a finalized budget